What is Think Family?

 - In 2018-19, 54% of those supported were female; almost a quarter of those supported were boys aged under 20 years, higher than the 22.5% of girls in this age group.

-- A significant proportion of those supported in 2018-19 were from a BAME community, around 16%.
+- A significant proportion of those supported in 2018-19 were people from ethnic minority backgrounds, around 16%.
 This is slightly higher than the estimated 15% in the general population.
 More information can be found here: Ethnicity.

 - The main reason families were eligible for support was ‘NI3: Children in need of help’, a third of families were supported in 2018-19 because of this reason.